 Let’s take a look at some of the cool features in Perfect Resize

-For this first example I’ll use a photograph with a lot of intricate detail.
-This is a photo from the interior of the Cathédrale Saint-Louis des Invalides in Paris.
+For this first example, I’ll use a photograph with a lot of intricate detail.
+This is a photo of the interior of the Cathédrale Saint-Louis des Invalides in Paris.

 Perfect Resize Interface